basho-labs/little_riak_book/en/02-concepts.md

 ## Wrapup

 Riak is designed to bestow a range of real-world benefits, but equally, to handle the fallout of wielding such power.
 Consistent hashing and vnodes are an elegant solution to horizontally scaling across servers.
 N/R/W allows you to dance with the CAP theorem by fine-tuning against its constraints.
-And vector clocks allow another step closer to true consistency by allowing you to manage conflicts that will occur at high load.
+And vector clocks allow another step closer to consistency by allowing you to manage conflicts that will occur at high load.

 We'll cover other technical concepts as needed, including the gossip protocol, hinted handoff, and read-repair.